Workshops

 Gentle Intro to Text Analysis with R

 This workshop introduces participants to basic text analysis techniques with R, an open-source statistical software widely used in digital scholarship research and teaching.
 We will tour the interface and cover basic setup and installation, demonstrate how to process and prepare your data, and explore commonly used functions for text analysis, such as word clouds and frequency graphs.
-This workshop is for beginners to programming.
+This workshop is for beginners to programming; working knowledge of text mining methods is helpful but not required.
+To follow along, please install R and RStudio in advance.

 VR Demos, and 360 Video Tools and Tours